Term vs. whole: Free life insurance quotes in minutes

 Pros & cons of whole life insurance

-• No expiration date: Whole life insurance provides financial protection for the rest of your life.
+No expiration date: It provides financial protection for the rest of your life.

-• Cash value: The cash value component earns interest at a set rate over time, and you can access that money while you’re alive.
+Cash value: It earns interest at a set rate over time, and you can access that money while you’re alive.

-• Investment returns: Whole life insurance offers lower returns than other investment options.
+Investment returns: Whole life insurance offers lower returns than conventional investment options.

 What is the cost of term life vs. whole life insurance?

 Whole life is significantly more expensive than term life.
-A 30-year-old who doesn’t smoke will pay $26 per month ($312 per year) for a 20-year term life policy with a $500,000 payout, but $451 per month ($5,412 per year) for a whole life policy with the same payout.
+A 30-year-old who doesn’t smoke can expect to pay $21 per month ($249 per year) for a 20-year term life policy with a $500,000 payout, but $440 per month ($5,280 per year) for a whole life policy with the same payout.
+In other words, you can expect to pay up to 21 times more for a whole life policy than you would for a term life policy with the same coverage amount.

 The monthly rates below will show you how other term life rates and whole life rates compare.
-Sample rates are for non-smokers who fall into the Preferred health class — usually reserved for people with one or two minor health conditions with an average height-to-weight ratio.
+Sample rates are for non-smokers with one or two minor health conditions with an average height-to-weight ratio.

 Term life vs. whole life rates for a $500,000 policy